-- Environmental impact on the business portfolio.
+• Environmental impact on the business portfolio.
 Climate change.

-- Human capital management.

-- Value chain management.

-Financial and insurance education.

-- Customer relationship and satisfaction.
+Corporate governance, transparency and AMBIENTA/ • Human capital management. integrity. • Value chain management.
+Responsible Financial and insurance investment. education.
+Innovation.
+Customer relationship Data privacy and satisfaction. and information security.

 The identification of potential sustainability risks was based on the analysis of well-known frameworks and sector benchmarking.
 We prioritized these risks based on their classification, obtained by applying a two-dimensional assessment approach of likelihood versus impact, by business line.
 The criteria used to classify the business lines by potential sustainability risks was the PSI study Managing ESG Risks in Non-Life Insurance Business.
 Likelihood was obtained by analyzing the relevance of material topics in industry studies and with customers, suppliers and recognized frameworks.
 The Impact was based on the average number of claims per business line.
 More information on potential sustainability risks can be found under "Sustainability risk management" in the "Business Sustainability" chapter.